KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-OlympicGames by fewieden](https://github.com/fewieden/MMM-OlympicGames)

+1. `Recommendation: .codeclimate.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `build.yml`: Replace it with v4.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-5. Recommendation: Found `'node-fetch'` in file `bloomberg.js`: Replace it with built-in fetch.
+7. Recommendation: Found `'node-fetch'` in file `bloomberg.js`: Replace it with built-in fetch.
-6. Recommendation: Found `'node-fetch'` in file `nbc.js`: Replace it with built-in fetch.
+8. Recommendation: Found `'node-fetch'` in file `nbc.js`: Replace it with built-in fetch.
-7. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [on-this-day by elliefairholm](https://github.com/elliefairholm/on-this-day)